wellcometrust/nutrition-labels/data/DATA_README.md

 ## `raw/`

-The raw folder contains downloaded data and manually tagged versions of this data.
+The raw folder contains downloaded data and manually tagged versions of this data for use in the training data.

 360Giving grants data as downloaded July 2020:
 - `wellcome-grants-awarded-2005-2019.csv`